autopi-io/documentation/docs/cloud/device_management/can_analyzer.md

 ### Typical Use Cases
 1. **Protocol Detection** - identify correct CAN configuration by testing:
-    * Protocol
+    * Protocol.
     * Baud rate.

 2. **Vehicle Integration** - verify that:
-    * AutoPi can access CAN data
+    * AutoPi can access CAN data.
     * ECUs respond correctly.

 3. **Reverse Engineering** - analyze unknown CAN signals by:
-    * Sniffing traffic
+    * Sniffing traffic.
     * Correlating values with real-world behavior.

-4. Troubleshooting - detect issues such as:
+4. **Troubleshooting** - detect issues such as:
-    * No CAN traffic
+    * No CAN traffic.
-    * Incorrect wiring
+    * Incorrect wiring.
-    * Unsupported protocol
+    * Unsupported protocol.

-5. Development & Testing
+5. **Development & Testing:**
-    * Validate CAN-based applications
+    * Validate CAN-based applications.
-    * Simulate environments using Player
+    * Simulate environments using Player.

 ---